-Travelers enjoy the food and shopping when visiting the southern city of Houston.
+Travelers enjoy the food and shopping when visiting the one-of-a-kind city of Houston.
 The length of your ideal trip is an individual decision.
 Five days is plenty of time to see everything, even with extra days to spare.

 Houston is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

 These are the overall average travel costs for the two destinations.